fer-moreira/Simplify_API/README.md

 # Simplify API!

-This repository contains the code for 'Simplify Journal' backend.

-Base application for the 'Simplify Journal' react-native app, it is a flask app that does the whole process of getting the article, scrapping it all and returning a json

----
+This repository has all the code needed to communicate with 'Simplify APP' as  React-native application. this server provides an API used to scrap and selected URL and return all the content as JSON.

 <br>